 - Gus wasn't intended to be based on anyone, but the way he moves from town to town was based on how both creators moved a lot as a kid.

 - Tree Trunks in Adventure Time was based on and voiced by Polly Lou Livingston, a longtime key figure in the local arts scene in San Antonio, TX and old friend of Pendleton Ward's family.

 - Marc Brown has admitted that several characters in Arthur are based on people from his life.
 Arthur is, of course, him as a kid, Grandma Thora is based on his grandmother, who encouraged his writing/drawing, Francine is based on his sister, Sue Ellen is based on his childhood girlfriend, etc.

 - Dipper and Mabel, the main characters of Gravity Falls, are based on creator Alex Hirsch and his twin sister Ariel when they were children, respectively.
-The voice of Grunkle Stan originates from a grandfather that Alex faintly remembers, while the personality of Soos is based off a friend from college.
+The voice of Grunkle Stan originates from a grandfather that Alex faintly remembers, while Soos is based off a friend from college.